Segundo Romance

 Segundo Romance (Second Romance) is the tenth studio album by Mexican singer Luis Miguel, released on 30 August 1994 through WEA Latina.
-Like Miguel's 1991 album Romance, Segundo Romance comprises cover versions of boleros (Latin ballads) written between 1934 and 1993.
-It was produced by Miguel with Juan Carlos Calderón, Kiko Cibrian and Armando Manzanero and recorded in early 1994 at the Record Plant in Los Angeles.
+Like Luis Miguel's 1991 album Romance, Segundo Romance comprises cover versions of boleros (Latin ballads) written between 1934 and 1993.
+It was produced by Luis Miguel with Juan Carlos Calderón, Kiko Cibrian and Armando Manzanero and recorded in early 1994 at the Record Plant in Los Angeles.

-Miguel promoted the album with tours in the United States and Latin America from August to December 1994.
+Luis Miguel promoted the album with tours in the United States and Latin America from August to December 1994.
 Four singles were released: "El Día Que Me Quieras", "La Media Vuelta", "Todo y Nada", and "Delirio".
 The former two reached the top of the Billboard Hot Latin Songs chart in the United States.

-Segundo Romance received positive reviews from music critics, who praised its production, Miguel's vocals and the choice of songs.
+Segundo Romance received positive reviews from music critics, who praised its production, Luis Miguel's vocals and the choice of songs.
 It won several awards, including the Grammy Award for Best Latin Pop Performance.
 By 1995, Segundo Romance had sold over 4.5 million copies and achieved multi-platinum status in many Latin American countries and Spain, and was certified platinum in the United States.
 Like its predecessor, the album helped continue renewing mainstream interest in bolero music.

 Background and recording

-In 1991, Miguel released his eighth studio album, Romance, a collection of classic boleros (slow ballads "endowed with romantic lyrics").
+In 1991, Luis Miguel released his eighth studio album, Romance, a collection of classic boleros (slow ballads "endowed with romantic lyrics").
 The album was successful in Latin America and sold more than six million copies worldwide.
 It revived interest in the bolero genre and was the first record by a Spanish-speaking artist to be certified gold in Brazil, Taiwan and the United States.
-Despite its success, Miguel did not immediately release another album of boleros as the follow-up album.
+Despite its success, Luis Miguel did not immediately release another album of boleros as the follow-up album.
 Instead, he recorded Aries (1993), an album comprising original pop ballads and dance songs with R&B influences.
 Four months after the release of Aries, he confirmed that he would begin recording another collection of classic boleros in March 1994, with the working title Romance II.

 Segundo Romance was recorded at the Record Plant in Los Angeles, chosen for its state-of-the-art recording facilities.
 Its title was announced in June 1994.
-Miguel co-produced the album with Armando Manzanero (who produced Romance), Juan Carlos Calderón (who produced Miguel's albums prior to Romance) and Kiko Cibrian (who co-produced Aries).
+Luis Miguel co-produced the album with Armando Manzanero (who produced Romance), Juan Carlos Calderón (who produced Luis Miguel's albums prior to Romance) and Kiko Cibrian (who co-produced Aries).
 Manzanero helped with arrangements and song selection, Calderón was involved with the string section and Cibrian with music direction.

-The song "Lo Mejor de Mí", composed by Rudy Pérez, was considered for inclusion on the album, but Miguel decided against recording it as he felt the song would work better as a ballad for his next album, rather than as a bolero.
+The song "Lo Mejor de Mí", composed by Rudy Pérez, was considered for inclusion on the album, but Luis Miguel decided against recording it as he felt the song would work better as a ballad for his next album, rather than as a bolero.